tabaddor/av-swe-guide/README.md

 - **Point Clouds:** A set of data points in space that represent a 3D shape or object.

 # 6. Perception 👀 #
 For the purposes of this guide, perception and computer vision are synonymous.
 Perception deals with training our vehicle to perceive its environment in order to act on what it perceives.
-How does it perceive its environment? **With sensors**.
-And how does the vehicle make sense of the sensor data? **With computer vision algorithms.**

 ### Computer Vision ###
 - [ ] [Computer Vision for Autonomous Vehicles](https://arxiv.org/pdf/1704.05519.pdf)